All rights belong to their respective authors. If you wish to use this material, please contact us.

 A. If they did, the notes didn’t come from them to us.
 I don’t think Tim had any.
 If Andrew had any, he’d send them to the musical director, Rick Fox, or Des.
 I think they kept the show pretty much as it was.
 I think Andrew may have worked with the orchestra.
 He had a certain sound for the guitars and the orchestra that he wanted, notes he wanted to hear, so they worked on that… I don’t remember him having any notes.

-Q. What was your first reaction to the audience response to the show?
+Q. What was your first reaction to the audience’s response to the show?

 Q: How did you feel when you heard the show was sold out for most of its run and additional performances were scheduled?
-When the La Jolla transfer was announced?
-When the rumors began circulating about a Broadway transfer?
+When the La Jolla transfer was announced, when rumors began circulating about a Broadway transfer?

 Q. As your Playbill bio made clear, this was your Broadway debut.
 What was your first experience on a stage in front of an audience on Broadway like?
 Tell us about that moment right before you made your first entrance in the show!